morganstanley/testplan/releaseherald/docs/index.md

 ```

 This tool try not to have many opinions, so all the above defaults can be tweaked through configuration or command line.
-New fragments not need to be removed between releases, no need to commit the generated release notes either,
+New fragments do not need to be removed between releases, no need to commit the generated release notes either,
 as `releaseherald`
 works that out from git history, though if that fits better to the workflow it can be done.